bijalthanawala/null_hunter/README.md

 Total NULL segments = 4755
 Longest segment size = 3915 (6.10%)
 Offset of the (last) longest segment = 12469
+File ends with a NULL segment: True
+Length of the NULL segment at the end of the file: 15
 ```

 ## Unit testing